protectione055/gfe_driver_gtx/README.md

 in the library codes (e.g. teseo.**6**, stinger**3**) are unrelated to the versions of the systems evaluated, they were only used internally for development purposes.

 The database `output_results.sqlite3` will contain the final results.
 Refer to [this repository](https://github.com/whatsthecraic/gfe_notebooks) to see how to load and inspect the data within Jupyter notebooks.
-In our paper  "Bw-Graph: A  Write-Optimized Lock-free Graph System with Transactional Support", we did not use the notebook but generated the figures directly from the experiment output.
+In our paper  "GTX: A  Write-Optimized Latch-free Graph Data System with Transactional Support", we did not use the notebook but generated the figures directly from the experiment output.
 All scripts of running the experiments mentioned in the paper can be found at [/scripts/] .
 We also implemented a mixed workload of updates and transactional single edge reads but did not include it in the paper.
 It is implemented as a variance of the update experiment and can be found at [/experiment/details/].